 |UK||Angus Henderson +44 207 499 2244||Information Commissioner’s Office 0303 123 1113|

 |Germany||Robert Gauggel +49 (0) 89 614 651 - 11||The Bavarian State Commissioner for Data Protection (BayLfD) 0981 / 53-1300|

 |France||Ian Kelley/Adrien Brion +33 01 70395992/+33 01 70395993||Commission Nationale de l'Informatique et des Libertés +33 (0)220.127.116.11.22|

 |Ireland||BMO Real Estate Partners [email protected]||Office of the Data Protection Commissioner +353 (0761) 104 800|

 |Gibraltar||BMO Real Estate Partners [email protected]||Gibraltar Regulatory Authority (+350) 20074636|

-Data Subject the person to whom the Personal Data relates.
-A BMO Financial Group entity established in the EEA determines the purposes and means for which this person’s Personal Data is processed.
+Data Subject is the person to whom the Personal Data belongs.
+A BMO Financial Group entity established in the EU, EEA or UK determines the purposes and means for which this person’s Personal Data is processed.

-Direct Marketing is our communication with you such as mail, telemarketing or email, using your contact information, to inform you about products and services that we think may be of interest and value to you.
-This does not include communications regarding products or services that you currently have, including improved ways to use the products, or additional features of the products as well as transactional information.
+Direct Marketing is our communication with you (mail, telemarketing or email), using your contact information, to inform you about products and services that we think may be of interest and value to you.
+This does not include communications regarding products or services that you currently have, including improved ways to use the products, additional features of the products or transactional information.

-Personal Data is any information relating to an identified or identifiable Data Subject, i.e. one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that individual.
-For the purposes of this Privacy Code, Personal Data is that which a BMO Financial Group entity established in the EEA processes.
+Personal Data is any information relating to an identified or identifiable Data Subject, i.e. one who can be identified, directly or indirectly, by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that individual.
+For the purposes of this Privacy Code, Personal Data is that which a BMO Financial Group entity established in the EU, EEA, or UK processes.